-After the adoption of HKFRS 15, the Association recognises revenue from contracts with customers when the Association satisfies a performance obligation by transferring a promised good or service to a customer.
+The Association recognises revenue from contracts with customers when the Association satisfies a performance obligation by transferring a promised good or service to a customer.
 An asset is transferred when the customer obtains control of that asset.
 When a performance obligation is satisfied, the Association recognises as revenue the amount of the transaction price that is allocated to that performance obligation.